conargon/oob/README.md

 Steps:

 1. Run the script *oob.sql* located in the *db* folder.
-2. Package the backend application in a *war* file and deploy it in a J2EE Server the project located in the *oralock-bg* folder.
+2. Package the backend application in a *war* file and deploy it in a J2EE Server.
+This project is located in the *oralock-bg* folder.
-2. Package the frontend application in a *war* file and deploy it in a J2EE Server the project located in the *oralock-fd* folder.
+2. Package the frontend application in a *war* file and deploy it in a J2EE Server.
+This project is located in the *oralock-fd* folder.